Skip to main content

 Petite-Somme Castle, locally known as Château de Petite-Somme, lies next to a small village by the same name, in the province of Luxembourg in the Wallonia region in Belgium.

-Petit-Somme Castle was first mentioned in the 11th century.
-Its owner, a Gozelon de Montaiqude, had apparently plundered property of the Abbey of Saint Hubert.
+Petite-Somme Castle was first mentioned in the 11th century.
+Its owner, a Gozelon de Montaiqude, apparently plundered property of the Abbey of Saint Hubert.
 After he died, his widow offered the castle to the abbey as penance.

-In the beginning of the 14th century, a Jean de Bohême added a tower to the castle.
+In the early 14th century, Jean de Bohême added a tower to the castle.

-In 1877, a Louise Marie Eulalie, who was related to Baron Victor Albert de Favereau, inherited the mansion that was Petit-Somme Castle.
-The new owners then demolished the brick mansion built by Charles de Favereau and rebuilt the present castle in 1888 in a neo-Gothic style.
+In that year, Louise Marie Eulalie, a relative of Baron Victor Albert de Favereau, inherited the mansion, which was still called Petit-Somme Castle.
+The new owners then tore down the brick mansion built by Charles de Favereau and, in 1888, reconstructed the current castle in Neo-Gothic style.

-During WW I, when the castle was owned by the De Vaux family, it served as a hospital and some of the castle's outbuildings were destroyed.
-In WW II, during the Battle of the Bulge the castle was occupied by American soldiers.
-After WWII the castle served recreational purposes and stood empty for 5 years, before being bought by the International Society for Krishna Consciousness in 1979.
+During World War I, when the castle was owned by the De Vaux family, it served as a hospital, and some outbuildings were destroyed.
+During World War II, in the Battle of the Bulge, the castle was occupied by American soldiers.
+After the war, the castle was used for recreation and remained empty for five years before being purchased by the International Society for Krishna Consciousness in 1979.
 They restored the castle.

-At present Petit-Somme Castle is still owned and inhabited by Hare Krishna followers.
-It can be visited for a small fee and you can even stay there.
+Today, Petit-Somme Castle remains owned and inhabited by Hare Krishna followers.
+It can be visited for a small fee, and visitors can even stay there.

 I discovered this castle when driving through the Ardennes region of Belgium in 1992.
-I visited and it turned out that the castle was some kind of center of Hare Krishna followers.
-Boy, did I get a guided tour...they even persuaded us to chant in their temple.
-All in all, unexpected fun.
-We didn't convert but their homemade cookies were delicious!
-During the tour they showed us the castle from top to bottom but told us mainly of their beliefs.
+I visited, and it turned out that the castle was some kind of center for Hare Krishna followers.
+Boy, did I get a guided tour… they even persuaded me to chant in their temple.
+All in all, it was unexpected fun.
+I didn't convert, but their homemade cookies were delicious!
+During the tour, they showed the castle from top to bottom and mainly discussed their beliefs.

 Gallery